Laptop Not Charging When Plugged In: Safe Fixes

 If it did not work

-Check charger compatibility and battery/port clues.
+Check USB-C/barrel-port and battery clues.

 Did the quick path fix the problem?